DFE-Digital/bat-design-history/app/posts/school-placements/2023-11-01-the-anatomy-of-a-school-placement.md

 - school size - number of students
 - previous experience in ITT

-Contrast factors are essential when placing trainees, as trainees must work in contrasting educational settings.
+Contrast factors are essential when placing trainees, as trainees must work in contrasting educational settings to enable them to meet the Teachers’ Standards.

+As set out in the [ITT criteria (section C2.4)](https://assets.publishing.service.gov.uk/media/64ef61b813ae15000d6e30c1/Initial_teacher_training_criteria_and_supporting_advice_2024_to_2025.pdf), trainee teachers need a variety of experience in schools to enable them to meet all the Teachers’ Standards, and they must have taught classes to pupils in at least two educational settings before ITT providers award QTS.

 ## Mentor